 An elderly Vietnamese woman: “I am the face of abuse.”

 Christian: “I am the face of abuse.
 It comes in many forms—emotional, physical, or sexual.
 You don’t have to suffer in silence.
 You are not alone.
-If you are being abused or touched in an inappropriate manner, talk to a family member, a teacher, a guidance counselor, or a religious leader, but please…tell someone.
+If you are being abused or touched in an inappropriate manner, talk to a family member, a teacher, a guidance counselor, or a religious leader, but please… tell someone.
 If you need help, call us here at Helping Hands at 206-555-3179.
 Someone is available 24 hours a day, 7 days a week to listen and to help you escape an abusive situation.
 It’s not hopeless and someone does care.
 Please, call today.
 Do not suffer another moment.”

 As Christian finishes his speech, the camera pans out and all of the “faces of abuse,” those who spoke and many more, gather behind him and look into the screen.
 The number flashes on the screen again, then the screen goes black and the number and “Helping Hands” is still on the screen with the words “Be a success story, not a statistic.”

 The room erupts in laughter and applause as tears fill my eyes.
 They love to torture me.
 They know my story, and every time that commercial comes on, they make me watch it if I’m on the Tier.
-I have actually been beaten over it—when I tried to leave the second time I saw it.
+I’ve actually been beaten over it—when I tried to leave the second time I saw it.
 I don’t know why I reacted so violently to it, why it hurts so much to watch it.
 I should be happy to get a glimpse of my beloved Christian whenever I can, but to hear him call it abuse… what we had, what we shared.
 I knew he could have been talking about what happened to him before and most likely, he was—but I also knew that he was talking about us.
 I wanted it to be so much more so badly.
 He’s the only man that I ever loved that way… no one else, not even Linc.
-All of those years that I programmed him not to love anyone else, I programmed him not to love me either.
+All those years that I programmed him not to love anyone else, I programmed him not to love me either.
 Now, he hates me, and it’s all her fault… all her fault…